 All our travelling has made it really difficult to get my C1 (that, and a lack of motivation!!)
 But honestly, it's silly having a camper that I can't drive should I ever need to.
 Safety first.

 We also have to avoid some aires around Europe, as they are restricted to up to 8m.
-With a shorter van, we could probably squeeze in, even with the trailer!
+With a shorter van, we can squeeze in, even with the trailer!

 Should you buy a motorhome over 3.5 tonnes?

 We've been ALL over the place in our motorhome and the size/ weight wasn't a problem at all until our daughter stopped travelling with us and we realised we didn't need so much space.
-If she were younger and still adventuring with us, we wouldn't be changing vans and downsizing.
+If she were younger and still adventuring with us, we wouldn't have downsized our motorhome at all.

 Which is why there are so many types of motorhome on the market- one size most definitely does NOT fit all and you need to pick a motorhome which works for the stage of life you're in right now.